ryansoh-42/interpretable-ML-T2DM/README.md

 # Interpretable Modeling for Type 2 Diabetes Risk Factors

 ## Project Overview
-This project explores the use of machine learning method to predict the risk of Type 2 Diabetes, and identifying key contributing factors using health survey data and lab data.
+This project explores the use of machine learning models to predict the risk of Type 2 Diabetes, and identifying key contributing factors using health survey data and lab data.

 **The objectives of this project includes the following:**
 1. Predict whether an individual has Type 2 Diabetes using clinical and lifestyle features, classifying them into one of the three categories - diabetic, borderline diabetic or not diabetic